muleyprasad/angular2-node-express-webpack/README.md

 # angular2-node-express-webpack
-A full stack starter kit with node-express server using javascript , angular2 client using typescript and webpack.
+A full stack starter kit with node-express server using javascript , Angular2 (final release) client using typescript and webpack.

 Steps to run the code: